Adungu

 Three different sizes of adungu in a Baptist church in Adjumani Settlement in northwestern Uganda.

-The Adungu, also called the Endongo or Ennanga or Bow harp in English, is a traditional stringed musical instrument of the Acholi people of Northern Uganda and the Alur people of northwestern Uganda and the Alur people of northwestern Uganda.
-It is an arched harp of varying dimensions, ranging from seven to ten strings or more.
+The Adungu, also called the Endongo or Ennanga or Bow harp in English, is a traditional stringed musical instrument of the Acholi people of Northern Uganda and the Alur people of northwestern Uganda.
+It is an arched harp of varying dimensions, ranging from six to ten strings or more.

 Physical description and construction

 The physical form of the a'dungu African harp derives from uniquely African origins.

 The adungu is characterized by its distinctive arched design, featuring a hollowed-out wooden body covered with cow leather as a soundboard.
 Nylon strings (traditionally gut or sinew) pass through the soundboard to tuning pegs housed in a curved wooden branch or frame.
 The instrument comes in various sizes, from smaller instruments played close to the body to larger bass adungu on which the player can sit.
-The construction involves an eight-stringed configuration attached inside a wooden-built hollow semi-circular resonating chamber with a wooden cover on top.
+The construction involves an eight-stringed configuration attached inside a wooden-built hollow semi-circular resonating chamber with an animal skin cover on top.
 The larger adungu instruments are known for creating an incredibly rich, bass sound that forms the foundation of traditional Ugandan music ensembles.